A community partnership

 to support neighbors in need

-The community food banks supported through the Giving Together program are Helpline House on Bainbridge Island, Fishline in Poulsbo, Ballard Food Bank in Seattle, Salt of the Earth in Mill Creek, and Food Lifeline for Shoreline and Lakemont.
+The community food banks supported through the Giving Together program are Helpline House on Bainbridge Island, Fishline in Poulsbo, Ballard Food Bank in Seattle, Salt of the Earth in Mill Creek and Food Lifeline serving Shoreline and Lakemont.

 Our company’s vision statement is “Nourishing the Quality of Life,” and more than ever before that includes ensuring that all families in our communities have the nourishment they need.